karlstolley/te/syllabus/_weeks/week-01.md

     kstolley@iit.edu if you did not receive it)
   - Create Basecamp account (invite will arrive after you submit the Contract and Survey)
   - >
-    Introduce yourself to the rest of the class by commenting on the Virtual Introductions message thread on Basecamp
+    Introduce yourself to the rest of the class by commenting on the Introduce Yourself! message thread on the Social Hour Basecamp
   - Participate in Week One/Two reading discussion on Basecamp
 ---